simonbengtsson/lumo-decap/README.md

 # Decap CMS as Lumo app

-This is a custom version Decap CMS adapted to run as a Lumo app.
-Use it to edit your website content without having to setup autentication for your Decap instance.
-You don't even have to add the Decap CMS files to your website (just add a decapconfig.yml file with your decap config to your website repository).
+This is a custom version Decap CMS that can run as a Lumobase app.
+Use it to edit website content in a Github repository without having to setup Decap CMS yourself - just add a decapconfig.yml file.

 Limitations
 - Website content need to be in a Github repository (Gitlab etc not supported)